The Commish

 The Commish is an American comedy-drama television series that aired on ABC in the United States from September 28, 1991, to January 11, 1996.
-The series focuses on the work and home life of a suburban police commissioner in Eastbridge, New York.
+The series focuses on the work and home life of a suburban police commissioner in fictional Eastbridge, New York.
+The show was filmed in Vancouver, British Columbia.

 Premise

 The series stars Michael Chiklis as Anthony Joseph "Tony" Scali, a former NYPD detective who is now the police commissioner in the small fictional suburban New York town of Eastbridge, and tends to work through problems with humor and creativity more often than with violence or force.
 Theresa Saldana plays Rachel Scali (née Metzger), Tony's wife, and Kaj-Erik Eriksen plays their young son, David.
 Also living with the family in the first season was Rachel's freeloading brother, Arnie Metzger, played by David Paymer.
 A daughter, Sarah Lou, named after her maternal grandmother Sarah Metzger (Rachel's mother) and Lou Donello (an old friend and former partner of Tony's), and played by twins Justine and Dayna Cornborough, was born to Tony and Rachel in the eighth episode of the second season, "A Time to Be Born".

-Focusing both on family situations and police drama, the series deals with a wide range of topical social issues such as police corruption, racism, homophobia, drug addiction, disabilities, child abuse, illegal immigration, and sexual harassment.
+Focusing both on family situations and police drama, the series tackles a wide range of topical social issues such as police corruption, racism, homophobia, drug addiction, disabilities, child abuse, illegal immigration, and sexual harassment.

 Episodes

 Cast

-In addition to Commissioner Scali's family, the cast included police working for the town of Eastbridge.
+In addition to Commissioner Scali's family, the cast included police working under his command.

 Scali had three different lieutenants at his precinct during the show's run; Lt.
 Irving "Irv" Wallerstein (Alex Bruhanski), his longtime buddy and second-in-command, was killed in the line of duty in the eleventh episode of Season 1, "The Fourth Man", after appearing in only a few episodes and was replaced by Lt.
 Paul "Paulie" Pentangeli (John Cygan), his childhood best friend.
 At the start of the second season, Pentangeli shot an unarmed suspect who was reaching for a cigarette case.

 Although Pentangeli was acquitted, Scali nonetheless fired him, suspecting that Pentangeli knowingly shot the suspect on whom they had insufficient evidence to prosecute.
 Pentangeli had said that it felt like real police work.
 He was replaced by a female lieutenant, elegant former FBI agent Cydavia "Cyd" Madison (Melinda McGraw), who continued through to the end of season three before leaving the Eastbridge department to work as a commissioner in another city at the start of season four, when jean-wearing Pentangeli returned to the series despite his continuing disagreement with Scali regarding the nature of the shooting in season two.

 The star cops who also worked closely with Scali included Stanley Oliver "Stan" Kelly (Geoffrey Nauffts), Carmela Theresa Antonia Pagan (Gina Belafonte), and hot-headed Richard "Ricky" Caruso (Nicholas Lea).
 Series regular Kelly was killed off at the end of season three, whereas other characters such as Pagan would simply disappear for longer stretches inexplicably.